liron88/sunshine/README.md

 # Sunshine
-An example app for displaying weather information.
+An example app for displaying weather information, developed in order to learn the android platform.

-Built as part of the Developing Android Apps course on the udacity.com website.
+Built as part of the [Developing Android Apps: Android Fundamentals](https://www.udacity.com/course/ud853) course.